DevNorah/phase-2-code-challenge-1/README.md

 # FLATIRON BANK

-FLATIRON BANK is a simple e-commerce web application that allows users to view transactions they made and add add new ones.
+FLATIRON BANK is a simple e-commerce web application that allows users to view transactions they made and add new ones.

 ![screenshot](src/images/FLATIRON%20BANK.png)